Embodied Red Teaming for Auditing Robotic Foundation Models: Introduction

 \section{Introduction}

-Commanding robots through natural language has been a long-standing goal in robotics.
-Recent advances in foundational robot models \citep{ke20243d,wu2023unleashing,chen2023playfusion,brohan2022rt,brohan2023rt,parakh2024lifelong,ajay2024compositional} trained on large-scale internet text have shown promising results in enabling robots to follow language instructions and generalize to ones not seen during training.
-However, despite near-perfect performance on existing benchmarks \citep{mees2022calvin,james2019rlbench}, these benchmarks often lack diversity in instruction phrasing and miss many commands real users might give.
-For example, we found that a model successfully executes \textit{"Close the drawer"} but fails with \textit{"Grip the handle gently and pull it,"} even though both describe the same task (Section~\ref{subsec:exp:success}).
-Therefore, evaluation results on the existing benchmark may overestimate the models' true performance in real-world scenarios where user instructions may differ from the existing benchmarking instructions.
+Commanding robots via natural language instructions has been a long-standing goal in robotics \citep{tellex2011understanding}.
+Recent advances in language-conditioned robot models \citep{ke20243d,wu2023unleashing,chen2023playfusion,brohan2022rt,brohan2023rt,parakh2024lifelong,ajay2024compositional} leveraging large-scale internet text have shown promising results in enabling robots to follow language instructions.
+However, despite the near-perfect performance of current models on existing benchmarks \citep{mees2022calvin,james2019rlbench}, these models are not ready for real-world use.
+The main reason is that current models are sensitive to how instructions are phrased, as illustrated in Figure \ref{fig:teaser_problem}, an issue existing evaluations overlook.
+For instance, when we command a robot to open the drawer, a model successfully executes \textit{"Open the drawer"} but fails to execute when the instruction is rephrased as \textit{"Grip the handle gently and pull it towards yourself,"} (Section~\ref{subsec:exp:success}).
+As a result, strong performance on language instructions on current benchmarks does not ensure satisfactory performance in real-world scenarios.

-To effectively deploy foundational robot models in the real world, we need robust benchmarking methods that capture the diverse instructions real users might give.
-We propose using red teaming—testing the robot model with instructions specifically designed to challenge its capabilities.
-These instructions are crafted to be both natural and representative of the plausible ways users might express their intentions.
-Thus, a model that truly generalizes should maintain high performance on these challenging instructions, whereas a drop in success rate would signal over-fitting to the instructions in the existing benchmark.

-How can we effectively red team language-conditioned robot models to uncover instructions that challenge their capabilities?
-First, the instructions must be \textit{feasible} for the robot in its real-world environment.
-For instance, asking a stationary manipulator to fly is unreasonable.
-Second, the instructions should expose the model’s weaknesses by leading it to fail at completing valid tasks.
-While human annotators could generate such instructions, this approach is costly and difficult to scale.

-A promising alternative is leveraging large language models (LLMs) \citep{stiennon2020learning} for red teaming, as they have been effective in generating challenging instructions for chatbot models \citep{yu2023gptfuzzer,hong2024curiosity,perez2022red}.
-However, applying these methods directly to robots is problematic since instructions must be grounded in the robot's environment.
-For example, testing a robot's ability to move a table is meaningless if no table is present.
-To overcome this, we propose Embodied Red Teaming (ERT): using vision-language models (VLMs) to incorporate environmental context.
-By reasoning over both visual and textual inputs, VLMs can generate feasible, context-aware instructions that reveal weaknesses in robot models.